 Aside from the experience, hiring managers compare your rate of promotion for both candidates.
 Do you have a steadier rate of promotion?
 Do you have the tendency to get demoted?
 How long does it take you to get promoted to a certain level?

-For you to be the better applicant, best to back your claims for promotion through supporting documents (that can be contained in your portfolio).
+For you to be the better applicant, it’s best to back your claims for promotion through supporting documents (that can be contained in your portfolio).
 Now if you’re just starting out in the industry, better equip yourself with proof of achievements and commendable accomplishments that you did in your previous companies.
 Have you received the “employee of the month” award?
 Get proof that you had one and place it in your portfolio so hiring managers could see it as well.

 3. Performance Evaluation Scores